obanath/bellabeat-smart-device-usage-analysis/README.md

 ## Tableau Dashboard

-An interactive Tableau dashboard was created to communicate the key findings from the analysis.
+An Tableau dashboard was created to communicate the key findings from the analysis.

 The dashboard includes: